 Black women don’t wear all this weave to be workplace-acceptable or as a protective style, it’s because they hate their hair with a fiery passion, but that’s a conversation y’all are not ready for.

 Like a prophet, her words came home to roost.
 Shortly thereafter, the Black Twitter and Instagram exploded in outrage over the newest H&M advertisement, featuring children with messy hair, “looking like outside.”
-While I think Penny did an excellent analysis of the article, I thought I would add in one piece of context: every child in that advertisement had untamed hair.
+While I think she did an excellent analysis of the article, I thought I would add in one piece of context: every child in that advertisement had untamed hair.
 If you take a look at each child in the ad, you will realize that their marketing team, creative team, and all other levels of approval allowed all these children to be photographed looking less than their best.
 The fact that only the dark-skinned, black child was called out for her presentation speaks volumes.

 Thoughts from the Pink Pill Group

 Note: All names, and identifying information have been changed to protect the identity of the commentator.
 Comments have also been edited for grammar.

 “I have personally never been quite settled with my hair.
 I think it is the one thing about my body, aside from skin issues and weight, that really unsettles me.
 I love seeing my hair in twists, but I would love to have a routine and methods to really care for and grow my hair.” – Tanya